Local Dive Sites in Ontario and Surrounding Areas

 Divers should be aware that this area features heavy boat traffic.

-A premium shipwreck that was found in 1997 6 miles south of Port Colborne.The Benson is a 136′ long 3 masted wooden barquentine schooner built for international trading between Canada and Europe.
+The Shipwreck of the C.B.
+Benson is a premium shipwreck that was found in 1997 6 miles south of Port Colborne.The Benson is a 136′ long 3 masted wooden Barquentine built for international trading between Canada and Europe.
 She sank 10/14/1893 laying upright on the bottom in excellent shape in a max depth of 78′.

 Divers can see the ships wheel, lifeboat davits, dead-eyes, 2 masts broken at 1/2 mast, bow cabin area, cargo holds and more.
 A perfect site for the Advanced diver.

-A beautiful 4 masted iron steamer, this is the famed ship that collided with the Carlingford on 11/12/1881.
+The shipwreck Brunswick is a beautiful 4 masted iron steamer, this is the famed ship that collided with the Carlingford on 11/12/1881.
 The wreck is located approximately 20.5 NM’s from Pt.
-Colborne.
+Colborne just over the US/Canada border.

 The bow and stern are fairly intact, however, midship is silty in spots, the ship features the engine, boiler, capstan, windless and both bow anchors, the impact hole on the starboard side is also visible.
 Depth ranges from 85-110′ and is an advanced dive site.